 Payout options

-Class members can choose from the following payment options:
+Class members can select one of the following payment options:

 When is the NYC ICE Settlement payout date?